+You can retire prior to age 65 on a cost neutral early retirement basis.

 Review of Pensions

 Pensions are reviewed in line with public sector policy and currently the basis of this review is the maintenance of relativity between the pension and the salary upon which it is based.

 III Health Early Retirement

 Can I retire on III-health grounds?

 If you are unable to carry out your duties due to ill-health and it is likely (on the basis of independent medical evidence) that such incapacity is likely to be permanent you may be required to retire on grounds of ill health.
 What benefits are payable if I retire on grounds of III-health?

-The pension and/or tax free lump sum are calculated as outlined above, however pensionable service may be enhanced on grounds of ill health subject to certain criteria:

-- You must have a minimum of five years pensionable service including any transferred service but excluding purchased service. - If you have between 5 and 10 years actual service, service will be doubled provided it does not exceed the difference between age now and 65. - If you have between 10 and 20 years service, service will either be increased to 20 years (provided service added does not exceed the difference between age now and 65) or increased by 6.667 years (provided service added does not exceed the difference between age now and 60), whichever is more favourable to you. - If you have over 20 years service and are under age 60 your service will be increased by the lesser 6.667 years and the difference between age now and age 60.

-Professional Added Years will also apply on ill health early retirement (where applicable) and the combination of professional added and enhanced years will not exceed 10 years.
+The pension and/or tax free lump sum are calculated as outlined above, however pensionable service may be enhanced on grounds of ill health subject to certain criteria: - If you have between 5 and 10 years actual service, service will be doubled provided it does not exceed the difference between age now and 65. - If you have between 10 and 20 years service, service will either be increased to 20 years (provided service added does not exceed the difference between age now and 65) or increased by 6.667 years (provided service added does not exceed the difference between age now and 60), whichever is more favourable to you. - If you have over 20 years service and are under age 60 your service will be increased by the lesser 6.667 years and the difference between age now and age 60. - Any member with less than 5 years pensionable service may be eligible for a special gratuity on early retirement due to ill health Professional Added Years will also apply on ill health early retirement (where applicable) and the combination of professional added and enhanced years will not exceed 10 years.
 The usual criteria apply in the context of Professional Added Years.
 What happens if I return to employment?

 You will be required on an annual basis to complete a declaration form to the effect that your ill-health has continued and you are not capable of undertaking employment.
 If however, following retirement your health improves your ill health early retirement pension may be reduced or may cease.

-Cost Neutral Early Retirement

-Can I retire before age 60 (65 in the case of new entrants after 1 April 2004)?

-It is possible to retire prior to age 60 on a Cost Neutral Early Retirement (CNER) basis.
-All CNER applications must be submitted for approval at least six months prior to the intended retirement date and the application can only be from an active member staff (former employees with an entitlement to a preserved pension cannot avail of CNER).CNER applications require the approval of the University Finance Committee and the support of the relevant College/Department Head.
+Cost Neutral Early Retirement Can I retire before age 60 (65 in the case of new entrants after 1 April 2004)?
+It is possible to retire prior to age 65 on a Cost Neutral Early Retirement (CNER) basis.
+All CNER applications must be submitted for approval at least six months prior to the intended retirement date and the application can only be from an active member staff (former employees with an entitlement to a preserved pension cannot avail of CNER).
+CNER applications require the approval of the University Finance Committee and the support of the relevant College/Department Head.
 How is my Pension calculated?